 The Issuer has failed to pay out any amount payable by it under the Terms of the Issue when such amount is due for payment, unless its failure to pay is caused by administrative or technical error in payment systems or the Nasdaq CSD and payment is made within 10 (ten) Business Days following the original due date.
 Noteholder shall have the right to submit claims regarding failure to pay amount due not earlier than 10 (ten) Business Days after the date of the relevant payment.

 4.2.2.
 Breach of covenants

 The Issuer or the Group has violated the conditions of the Section 5.
-"Covenants" and has failed to remedy such violation as according to the Clause 4.2.3 "Covenant cure".
+"Covenants" and has failed to remedy such violation accordingly ("Covenant Cure"):